INTERNATIONAL FEDERATION OF EXHIBITION AND EVENT SERVICES Abbreviated “IFES”

 5.1.1 associations which represent the industry of exhibition, experience and live marketing as well as the MICE Industry;

-5.1.3 all supplier and consultants which offer and deliver services to the exhibition, experience, live marketing and MICE industry.
+5.1.3 all suppliers and consultants which offer and deliver services to the exhibition, experience, live marketing and MICE industry.

 These Associations and Companies must